klauspost/asmfmt/README.md

 See [Example](http://www.diff-online.com/view/565c48ccabd81).

+Status: Beta.
+The format will still change, and there may unknown cases where the formatting mangles the output.
+Please report any feedback in the issue section.

 # install

 To install the standalone formatter,
 `go get -u github.com/klauspost/asmfmt/cmd/asmfmt`

 There are also replacements for `gofmt`, `goimports` and `goreturns`, which will process `.s` files alongside your go files when formatting a package.